 The American College of Cardiology says you should tell your doctor before taking valsartan if you have kidney, liver or heart disease, or if you are dehydrated.
 Women who are or may be pregnant should not take the drug.

 Using valsartan and alcohol is not recommended.
 Do not use valsartan with potassium supplements or a salt substitute unless your doctor has told you to do so.

 Patients with liver disease should exercise care when taking valsartan, according to the drug’s label.
 The label does not mention valsartan and grapefruit.

-In 2018, the FDA warned that manufacturers found the chemical N-nitrosodimethylamine (NDMA) in some batches of generic valsartan.
+In 2018, the FDA warned that manufacturers found unacceptable amounts of the chemical N-nitrosodimethylamine (NDMA) in some batches of generic valsartan.
 The toxic chemical may have been present in the drugs for as long as four years.
 The agency provided a list of products included in the valsartan recall.